PBRimbault/GPU_Switcher/README.md

 # GPU_Switcher
-A set of Powershell scripts that enable or disable my Nvidia Laptop GPU depending on whether or not AC Power is connected to a laptop in Windows 11.
+A simple Powershell script that enables or disables my Laptop GPU depending on whether or not AC Power is connected to a laptop in Windows 11.

 # The problem